nhsconnect/CareConnectAPI/pages/explore/api_foundation_valueset.md

 ---
-title: Conformance | ValueSet
+title: Foundation | ValueSet
 keywords: foundations, fhir
 tags: [foundations,use_case,fhir,rest,development]
 sidebar: accessrecord_rest_sidebar
-permalink: restfulapis_conformance_valueset.html
+permalink: api_foundation_valueset.html
 summary: A value set specifies a set of codes drawn from one or more code systems.
 ---